Best of Hannity - Sean's Funeral Arrangements - July 4th, Hour 3

 We were shooting right in the cartel territory.

-I'm going from set, just walking from you know, I forgot something down at the set.
+I'm going from set, just walking from, you know, I forgot something down at the set.

 They would take your head off.

-Don't ever do that again, okay, you know, but I'm sitting here thinking m uh learning m remembering my lines and trying to change things and w where am I to pull my gun out and everything.
+You know, but I'm thinking, learning, remembering my lines and trying to change things and where I'm going to pull my gun out and everything.

-And at one particular part they were talking back and forth.
+And at one particular part, they were talking back and forth.

 Why were you talking like that?

-And they kept saying Epstein Island, Epstein Island.
+And they kept saying, Epstein Island, Epstein Island.

 I mean, that's such a powerful point.

-I mean, when you look at these actual numbers and the fact that this was your real life, Tim, and I guess still remains your real life.
+I mean, when you look at these actual numbers and the fact that this was your real life, Tim, and I guess still remains your real life, every time you're involved in one of these operations, you know you may not be coming home.

 That's right.

-Yeah, these operations are are are pretty dangerous.
+Yeah, these operations are pretty dangerous.

 We infiltrate pretty deep.

-Um after that operation, we're all through the world.
+We're all through the world.

-Our foundation is called Operation Underground Railroad, and um I also run the Nazarene Fund, which was founded by Glenn Beck, which does similar work for persecuted Christians.
+And I also run the Nazarene Fund, which was founded by Glenn Beck, which does similar work for persecuted Christians.

 But we're doing these operations that you see in that film every week, every month.

-You know, the United States, as you mentioned earlier, Sean, we're in the top destination, we're number two or three.
+You know, the United States, as you mentioned earlier, Sean, we're in the top destination.

 We are the number one demand in the world for child sex.

-So thank you for being vocal on that and Ted Cruz and and those who have really come out with the truth here.
+So thank you for being vocal on that and Ted Cruz and those who have really come out with the truth here.

 But we are our own country.

-This movie's gonna be released.
+This movie is going to be released.

 You have to see it.